modularizer/pyprez/README.md

 </div>

 # Use On Stack Overflow
-One of the best uses of this package may be to use it on stack overflow for debugging Python questions, especially questions which don't require a lot of slow imports.
+One of the best uses of this package may be to use it for debugging Python questions with live runnable demos.

-Unfortunately, the code snippet first shows up as javascript (because it is javascript), which could be a bit confusing for some StackOverflow users.
-However, **if** the viewer clicks `Run Code Snippet`, they will be able to edit and test a live python question/answer without leaving the page.
+This is especially useful for questions which don't require a lot of slow imports.

 [Converter-Only Page](./stackconverter.html)
 <stack-converter codeblock="false" id="stackplaceholder"></stack-converter>

 <img src="./sample_imgs/stack-converter.png" class="nonrendered"/>

+Unfortunately, the code snippet first shows up as javascript (because it is javascript), which could be a bit confusing for some StackOverflow users.
+However, **if** the viewer clicks `Run Code Snippet`, they will be able to edit and test a live python question/answer without leaving the page.

 **It will render something like this**
 <img src="./sample_imgs/stack-overflow-sample.png"/>